 Decades later, Within the Wild is a family venture involving three generations of humans (the littlest one mainly provides entertainment) and several dogs.
 Local vendors have become long-term family friends and the lodge’s naturalists stay on for years.
 The atmosphere is one of warmth and creativity, and a visit to the lodge is a meaningful encounter with life on one of America’s most far-flung frontiers.

-Guests who book their stay through National Geographic Unique Lodges will get an exclusive look into the culinary world of award-winning chef Kirsten Dixon during a private dinner in her Wilderness Kitchen.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Tutka Bay Lodge, National Geographic guests get an exclusive look into the culinary world of award-winning chef Kirsten Dixon during a private dinner in her Wilderness Kitchen.
 Observe a lodge chef at work within the rustic facilities of the Widgeon II, a repurposed crabbing boat.
 Enjoy a private gourmet dinner, and take the opportunity to chat with the chef who is preparing your meal.
 As a complement to this special experience, guests will receive Chef Dixon’s The Tutka Bay Lodge Cookbook: Coastal Cuisine from the Wilds of Alaska.

 Fresh Alaskan fare is part of the signature experience at Tutka Bay Lodge, and to ensure the sustainable integrity of the lodge menu, the chefs grow, forage, and buy local ingredients whenever possible.
 Sustainable culinary practices are so integral to the operation of the lodge that guests often find themselves naturally contributing to the preparation of the evening meal.
 Kayaking trips may involve a stop at the local floating oyster farm; fresh salmon and halibut caught on fly-fishing expeditions may be cooked up by the kitchen; and a hike through the surrounding woods can be coupled with foraging for wild berries and herbs.
 After the meals are prepared and the dishes enjoyed, leftovers are composted into soil for the herb and vegetable garden, where part of the food preparation cycle begins again.